 We have not settled all of the details referred to in the guidance - can we still submit a proposal?
 It is appreciated by the Executive Committee that many details in the proposal must necessarily be tentative.
 It is also accepted that some details may not be available when formulating a proposal.
-Proposals should still be submitted even if some details are not settled.
+Proposals should still be submitted within the bidding window indicated by the Secretariat, even if some details are not settled.
 The proposal should be explicit if some details provided are not yet settled or available.